Creating and Running a Zend Framework (Laminas) Project in ServBay

 config/autoload/global.php

-to configure PostgreSQL connection details.
-Note: To use both MySQL and PostgreSQL examples simultaneously, more advanced configuration may be needed.
+and enter PostgreSQL connection details.
+Note: If you want to run both MySQL and PostgreSQL demos, you may need a more complex configuration or alternate setups.
 This example assumes you switch the'db'

 1